 The news stories Moses unearthed and compiled online show not only the achievements of black alumni, but also “promising young black artists who attempted to study at MICA, from 1891 to 1954, but could not because of the color of their skin.”

-Among those is Thomas “Blind Tom” Wiggins, a pianist and “autistic savant” who performed at the school nearly a dozen times between 1868-1898 and toured the country, and Thomas K. Jenkins, whose talent was apparent at 12 but who had to study at the Baltimore Arts Center, founded by a MICA alum, because the art school would not accept African-American pupils.
+Those include Thomas “Blind Tom” Wiggins, a pianist and “autistic savant” who performed at the school nearly a dozen times between 1868-1898 and toured the country, and Thomas K. Jenkins, whose talent was apparent at 12 but who had to study at the Baltimore Arts Center, founded by a MICA alum, because the art school would not accept African-American pupils.

 The clips also cover the legal battles from the early part of the civil rights movement during which African-American Baltimoreans sued for equal access to civic amenities.
 In a 1948 ruling, a federal judge said the city must allow black residents to play at city-owned golf courses because restrictions based on race violated the 14th Amendment.
 In another decision, the judged ruled that MICA, as a private institution, “did not violate Federal law by refusing to admit colored students,” The Afro reported at the time.